-HAAG’s national five year Older Persons Homelessness Prevention Project is now in its fourth year.
+HAAG’s national five year Older Persons Homelessness Prevention Project has been funded by Wicking Trust.
 It began in 2016, with engagement with services across Australia and starting the process of understanding the issues facing older people in other states and territories.
 The main aim of the project is to increase awareness of older persons housing issues across Australia, work towards improving older persons housing and make sure there is better availability of services that can help them obtain affordable housing.
 We are have released reports into the housing circumstances for older people in Western Australia, Queensland, South Australia, NSW and Victoria, and have built networks in every state.